 Beckman Coulter tries to stay ahead of the competition by researching and developing improved and new systems that cost-effectively perform high volumes of tests for its health care and life science clients.
 For instance, Beckman Coulter is investing substantial resources towards the creation of an enhanced automated molecular diagnostic (genetic testing) system that will allow for complex molecular testing in clinical labs.
 It also launches improved versions of its centrifuges, slide preparers, flow cytometers, and other instruments.
 Some of its R&D efforts are conducted through partnerships with firms such as ImmunoSite (particle characterization instruments) and Vitrology (biosafety testing).

 In addition, the firm is working to expand its test offerings, with a focus on the growing fields of flow cytometry, immunoassay, and molecular diagnostic products in targeted disease categories.
-To improve results reporting capabilities and reduce medical errors, Beckman Coulter also launched a new version of its Remisol Advance data management system in 2012.
+To reduce manual review rates it launched a new hematology analyzer in 2013; it launched a pregnancy test in Europe in 2014